gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 technologies have emerged like mobile apps, the public cloud and in general better tooling is available.
 The success of [git](https://git-scm.com/) and [github](https://github.com/) changed how we develop software.
-In this article i want to extend Joel's test with contemporary questions:
+In this article I want to extend Joel's test with contemporary questions:

 13. Do you enforce a common code styleguide?